-A tuition adjustment policy has been established for those students who process a withdrawal from the University.
+A tuition adjustment policy has been established for those students who process a complete withdrawal from the University.
 Adjustments are for tuition charges only; deposits and fees are not adjusted or refunded.
 Adjustments are based on the semester dates, not session dates.

 No adjustment will be made for students suspended for disciplinary reasons.

 The Office of Residence Life requires separate withdrawal notification.

 To be entitled to a tuition refund, you must officially withdrawal from all classes by either: